-1) Launch the Settings app and open the Mail, Contacts, Calendars preferences cell.
+1) Launch the Settings app and open the Accounts & Passwords preferences cell.

 2) Open the email account you’re having issues with, and in the following pane, tap on the red Delete Account button.

 After you’ve removed the account, you’ll now want to try and re-add it to your Mail app again.
 To do that, follow these steps:

-1) Launch the Settings app and, once again, open the Mail, Contacts, Calendars preferences cell.
+1) Launch the Settings app and, once again, open the Accounts & Passwords preferences cell.

 2) This time, tap on the Add Account button.

 3) Choose from the list of email providers so you can sign in to your email provider to receive emails yet again.

 4) Log in with your username and password as you’re prompted:

 Manually configure server, port, and authentication options

 In some cases, the email server may be denying you access because either your ISP is blocking certain ports, or you are using the incorrect incoming and outgoing server settings.

 If that’s the case, you will have to use a special outgoing server provided by your ISP.
 This is common with some accounts when trying to send outgoing emails on Verizon FiOS and some other ISPs.
 In others, you can just configure different ports to be used so that SSL isn’t being called for on a server that doesn’t support it, or vice-versa, as this can cause issues.

 Here are the steps to adjust your email account’s outgoing and incoming server settings; we’ll begin with the outgoing settings:

-1) Launch the Settings app and open the Mail, Contacts, Calendars preferences cell, then choose the email account you’re having problems with.
+1) Launch the Settings app and open the Accounts & Passwords preferences cell, then choose the email account you’re having problems with.

-2) Tap on the Account button with your email address inside of it.
+2) Tap on the Account cell with your email address inside of it.

 3) Tap on the cell under the Outgoing Mail Server header so you can configure your outgoing email server for this account.